zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 If speaking English triggers fear in you – if you h ave a phobia about how you do in speaking English – you need to listen to more of  ESL Podcast’s wonderful episodes and wonderful scripts.
 Those scripts, of c ourse, are written by Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for coming, that is, thanks for listening.
+Thanks for coming, that is, thanks for listening.
 Listen to us next time right here on ESL Podcast.

 # Working in a Job You Love